athos/Postmortem/README.md

 This thread safety is achieved by means of pessimistic locking during the session update.
-If it is guaranteed that no more than one updates never happen simultaneously on a single session, you can use `make-unsafe-session` instead to avoid the overhead of the mutual exclusion.
+If it is guaranteed that no more than one updates never happen simultaneously on a single session, you can use `make-unsafe-session` instead to avoid the overhead of mutual exclusion.
 `make-unsafe-session` behaves almost same as `make-session` except for thread safety and performance.